What is tricuspid atresia?

 - Chest X-ray.
 A chest X-ray may show changes often seen with TA.

 - Electrocardiogram (ECG).
 An ECG records the electrical activity of the heart.
-It shows abnormal rhythms, and detects heart muscle stress.
+It shows abnormal rhythms and finds heart muscle stress.

 - Echocardiogram (echo).
 An echo uses sound waves to make a moving picture of the heart and heart valves.
 The diagnosis of TA will be made based on finding the abnormal heart structures.

 - Heart cath (cardiac catheterization).
 This procedure gives very detailed information about the structures inside the heart.
-Your baby will be given medicine to relax (sedation).
-Then a thin, flexible tube (catheter) is put into a blood vessel in your baby's groin.
-It’s guided to the heart.
+Your child will be given medicine to relax (sedation).
+Then a thin, flexible tube (catheter) is put into a blood vessel in your child's groin.
+Under continuous X-ray (or fluoroscopy), the catheter is guided to the heart.
 Blood pressure and oxygen measurements are taken in the heart chambers, the pulmonary artery, and the aorta.
 Contrast dye is also injected to more clearly see the structures inside the heart.
 A heart cath is not often done to diagnose this condition.
 But it may be done before surgery and in the early treatment of the defect.